InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_pipeline.md

   pipeline.add_option("InputImage", inputImage, "The input image")->required();
 ```

-The `inputImage` variable is populated from the filesystem if built as a native executable.
+The `inputImage` variable is populated from the filesystem if built as a native executable or a WASI binary run from the command line.
 When running in the browser or in a wrapped language, `inputImage` is read from WebAssembly memory without file IO.

 Parse the command line arguments with the `ITK_WASM_PARSE` macro: